Gr3nDy/Discord-Bot-Maker/README.md

 # Discord Bot Maker
-Here's the place for all of my [Discord Bot Maker](https://store.steampowered.com/app/682130/Discord_Bot_Maker/) projects
+Here's the place for me [GrenDy](https://github.com/Gr3nDy) to keep track on all of my [Discord Bot Maker](https://store.steampowered.com/app/682130/Discord_Bot_Maker/) projects

 # Raw Data
 You can find the list of <b>Raw Data</b> that i've created <br>